(1) The enumeration in this Constitution, of certain rights, shall not be construed to deny or disparage others retained by the People.

 (3) Corporations, unions, or other private entities shall have the right to sue and to be sued, own or lease property, and make contracts.
 No corporation or union may initiate legal proceeding against Citizens or groups of Citizens opposed to the operation or expansion of that entity unless there was criminal activity on the part of those groups.

-(4) Corporations, unions, or other private entities domiciled in foreign powers shall not do business within the nation, other than to contract to purchase products or services, unless they are also either domiciled within one of the several States or operating by license from one or more of the several States as a foreign corporation or union subject to State laws.
+(4) Corporations, unions, or other private entities domiciled in foreign lands shall not do business within the nation, other than to contract to purchase products or services, unless they are also either domiciled within one of the several States or operating by license from one or more of the several States as a foreign corporation or union subject to State laws.

 (5) International, multinational, transnational, or other non-governmental agencies, bodies, or organizations may have the power to restrict, regulate, or tax chartered or licensed entities engaged in international commerce according to treaties and other international agreements.
 The Congress may impose additional restrictions and regulations on the activities of international corporations, unions, or other private entities or other business entities but the Congress shall not allow them to usurp or overrule the rights, laws, restrictions, and regulations of the individual chartering or licensing States or of their Citizens.
 Nor shall the Congress or any international, multinational, transnational, or non-governmental entity take away or limit the rights of individual Citizens of the several States (in whom ultimate sovereignty rests) to bring action against chartered or licensed entities and to seek redress of grievances.